 Wait, these memories…they can appear during waking hours as well?

 Although the longer we journey, with everything, the more I cannot help but wonder—

 “Suzette,” he says, bringing me back to reality, “Perhaps we should get going again.”

 “Yes, we should,” I reply, “And…thank you for teaching me the song.”

 “It’s no problem,” he replies with a smile, although his eye seems to hold some sadness…is, is he tearing up too?

 Either way, we begin our journey once more, thoughts swirling within my mind.

-We are surely not in love, he only prefers men after.
+We are surely not in love, he only prefers men after all.
 Yet as for myself…no, I am not, that would be…ridiculous…